pgorman/dangerjaunt/minirules.md

 ### Brewing Potions ###

-While only casters invoke a spell scrolls, drinking a potion affects anyone.
+While only casters invoke spell scrolls, drinking a potion affects anyone.
 Clerics brew up to one potion per week to duplicate the effect of any spell they can cast that affects the caster.
 Magic-users brew potions with the help of an alchemist.
 Material costs of potions follow that of scrolls.